codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

   * To delete an existing token, select **Delete Token**.
 1. For OAuth2:
    * In the Add Token panel, click **Authorize Access to GitHub**.
     > If the application is not registered, you get an error.
 For example, _Git app not registered_.
-Contact your admin to continue.
+Contact your admin for help.
    *  Enter your credentials, and select **Sign In**.
-   * Complete the verification, if you have two-factor authentication for example.
+   * Complete the verification, for example, if you two-factor authentication is configured.

     {% include
       image.html